I started late on the patch today, very late compared to my normal walks, in fact I didn’t leave the house till gone 10:30.

 Secondly the work has well and truly started on the nature reserve, the path that will be (I believe) a board walk through a wild flower meadow is taking shape, in fact along with a single digger creating the channel that it will follow there were two dump trucks dropping off gravel.
-I am really looking forward to this area come next summer and the ones beyond (as long as dog walkers are banned!) it should be a marvellous place for butterflies and other insects.
+I am really looking forward to this area come next summer and the ones beyond (as long as dog walkers are banned!) it should be a marvelous place for butterflies and other insects.

 Following the river, I paused to photograph a couple of Mallards and Moorhen but again the area wasn’t hugely busy for quite a while.

-Long-tailed tit, Blue tit and Great tit made up the bulk of the birds but a few small Goldcrest were feeding in amongst them and a small charm of Goldfinch (can they be called a charm if there are only two or three?) fed on the teasels that almost rattled in the wind.
+Long-tailed tit; Blue tit; and Great tit made up the bulk of the birds.
+But a few small Goldcrest were feeding in amongst them; and a small charm of Goldfinch (can they be called a charm if there are only two or three?) fed on the teasels that almost rattled in the wind.

 Manor Farm Pits

-Finally arriving where I could see the Manor Farm pits it became even clearer that work is under way as not a single Lapwing could be seen, this is very rare in winter! well that and the fact that diggers, trucks and a shipping container could all be seen lining the edge of the pits.
+Finally arriving where I could see the Manor Farm pits it became even clearer that work is under way, as not a single Lapwing could be seen.
+This is very rare in winter!
+Well that and the fact that diggers, trucks and a shipping container could all be seen lining the edge of the pits.

-The area was not devoid of birds though, a party of 5 Little Egret and 17 Cormorant were intermixed with the gull numbers (Black-headed gull making up the most but a few Common Gulls and Lesser Black-backed gull also involved).
+The area was not devoid of birds though.
+A party of 5 Little Egret and 17 Cormorant were intermixed with the gull numbers.
+Black-headed gull making up the most; but a few Common Gulls; and Lesser Black-backed gull also involved.

 It was also amazing how many Jackdaws and Crows were moving about, huge flocks would fly up as they were disturbed by the workers.

-It was also while watching the pits that I had my first flocks of Redwing for the winter, a flock of 31 being my first followed later by similar sized groupings.
+It was also while watching the pits that I had my first flocks of Redwing for the winter.
+A flock of 31 being my first followed later by similar sized groupings.